JarlTuxen/2-semester-gitbook/topics/Unit-test.md

 - Implement the following functionality:
   - Given an Employee object, return true if the Employee has a salary above the average of all employees
 - Unit-test the code

+## Exercise-set #2

+##### **(Improvement) Exercise 4.2 - employees and departments**

+- Implement the following functionality:
+  - Given an Employee object, return true if the Employee has a salary above the average of all employees
+- Unit-test the code
+  - Write a mock/test repository that implements the CRUD interface
+  - Use the aforementioned mock/test repository to unit-test

+##### Exercise 1

+- Implement the following functionality:
+  - Write a service method that finds and returns the highest department number
+- Unit-test the code
+  - Use a mock/test repository to unit-test

+**Exercise 2**

+- Implement the following functionality:
+  - Write a service method that returns department with the most employees
+- Unit-test the code
+  - Use a mock/test repository to unit-test

+**(Advanced) Exercise 3**

+- Implement the following functionality:
+  - Write a service method that calculates and returns the Department name with the highest average salary